daremat/es6-epf/README.md

 #### 4.2.1 - Introduction

-Jasmine does not run in a browser.
-That why now we will use [Karma](https://karma-runner.github.io) to run our tests in a headless browser [PhantomJS](http://phantomjs.org/).
+Jasmine does not run in a browser and our user probably will.
+That's why we will now use [Karma](https://karma-runner.github.io) to run our tests in a headless browser [PhantomJS](http://phantomjs.org/).

-Karma we will also be able to generate reports, and other features (//TODO)
+Karma will also be able to generate reports, and other features (//TODO)

 We will use these plugins to our project :